saffron-punk/oni_mods/OutfitsIncluded/README.md

 - AtmoSuitBelt
 - AtmoSuitShoes

-#### Subcategories (optional)
+#### Subcategory (optional)
+By default, OI will create a custom subcategory for the Outfit Pack for every category that the outfit pack uses.

+It will also look for a custom icon for the Outfit Pack to use in the subcategory header.
+This is optional.
+It should be named after the mod's static ID, with "." changed to "_", and all letters changed to lowercase, plus the suffix "_icon".
+For example, Saffron.AtomicSuitsPack becomes saffron_atomicsuitspack_icon.

+Alternatively, if a value for subcategory is specified, and the subcategory exists, OI will place the item in that category instead.

 The value should match a constant from ONI's InventoryOrganization.PermitSubcategories class (case-sensitive).
 If the value is not given or is not found, OI will assign the relevant "basic" subcategory.

 Note: ONI defines certain subcategories source code but doesn't use them (yet).
 These include the fancy atmosuit categories.
-If a clothing item's "subcategory" value references an existing subcategory that ONI hasn't set up, it will revert to the default subcategory and print a warning in player.log.

 See also: CategoryMaps.cs